FFmpeg Support

 )

-Working with encoded data, however, requires a bit of knowledge of ffmpeg internal and media codecs and containers.
-Here, for instance, this stream will have issues because the flv format requires global data, something that in ffmpeg terms is called extradata.
+Working with encoded data requires some knowledge of ffmpeg internals and media codecs and containers.
+In this example, the stream will have issues because the flv format requires global data — called extradata in ffmpeg terms.

 When working with a single encoder such as: